How to claim compensation for a Eurowings flight delay?

 In most cases, however, airlines cancel flights within 24h of the time of departure.
-If your alternate flight arrives at your final destination more than 2h late, you could claim flight cancellation compensation from Eurowings.
+If your alternate flight arrives at your final destination more than 2 late, you could claim flight compensation from Eurowings.

 A delayed flight is one which departs at a later time but under the same number.
-For example if Eurowings flight EW355 is delayed by 4 hours but departs under the same name, you would be eligible for a Eurowings delay refund.
+Imagine that Eurowings flight EW355 is delayed by 4 hours.
+If it departs under the same number, you would be eligible for Eurowings delay refund.

-Cancelled Eurowings flights, on the other hand, don’t depart.
-Their passengers are provided with alternate flights with different flight numbers.
+Cancelled Eurowings flights, on the other hand, never depart.
+Their passengers are provided with replacement flights with different flight numbers.

 Thus, if cancelled, the same Eurowings EW355 flight would not take off from the airport.
 Its passengers would be rerouted through, likely through other Eurowings services that serve the same London Heathrow - Vienna route.

-If Eurowings forcibly denies you boarding, you can choose between two options:
+If due to overbooking Eurowings involuntarily denies you boarding, you can choose between two options:

-- Get a refund and a return ticket to your point of departure
+- Get a full ticket refund and a return ticket to your original point of departure

 - Get an alternate flight to your final destination-- either as soon as possible or at a later date.